AsmaNo-va/MyProject/README.md

 # MyProject
-My University project as i done from the begaining
+My University project as i done from the beginning